Moses' Authorship & Editors

 Introduction

 Jews and Christians have long believed that Moses wrote the first five books of the Old Testament: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
-Jews call these books the Torah (H8451, "Law" or "Instruction") and Christians call them the Pentateuch (Greek for "Five Scrolls").
-Conservative scholars study these books using the historical-grammatical method, focusing on their internal evidence to understand their meaning as the original authors intended.
+Jews call these books the Torah (H8451, "Law" or "Instruction"), and Christians call them the Pentateuch (Greek for "Five Scrolls").
+Conservative scholars study these books using the historical-grammatical method, which examines the text itself to understand what the original authors meant.

-Some modern scholars challenge this view.
-They argue that four authors—Yahwist (J), Elohist (E), Deuteronomist (D), and Priestly (P)—composed the Pentateuch, a theory known as the Documentary Hypothesis.
-These scholars use the historical-critical method, comparing the Bible with external evidence such as archaeology and cultural history to support their conclusions.
-This article examines both approaches while defending the traditional belief that Moses wrote the Pentateuch, even if later editors added notes or clarifications.
+Liberal scholars take a different approach.
+They argue that four writers—Yahwist (J), Elohist (E), Deuteronomist (D), and the Priestly source (P)—edited the Pentateuch.
+This view is known as the Documentary Hypothesis.
+These scholars use the historical-critical method, comparing the Bible with archaeology and ancient cultural records.

 Biblical Evidence of Moses' Authorship